 - Incorrect answers known as “distractors” are ideally chosen to represent common misconceptions or errors, so that students’ answer choices will provide insight into their knowledge and understanding.

-The following information applies to the answer choice order of Multiple Choice, Multiple Select, EBSR, and Inline Dropdown items:
+The following information applies to the answer choice order of Multiple Choice, Multiple Select, EBSR, and Inline Dropdown items, but not Matching Table or Multiple Binary:

 - By default, answer choices can potentially be shuffled when a question is delivered.
 This won’t always happen when an assessment is assigned.
 The administrator decides whether or not answer choices should be shuffled.
 If, however, a particular question has had “Lock Choice Order” set to true, then answer choices will always be fixed, even if shuffling is otherwise being used on the assessment.